FvL69/AWS-CDK_projects/multi-tier-vpc/documentation/project_documentation.md

    ### 2. Create an EC2 Instance (Linux 2023 AMI) in each ApplicationSubnet.

    ### 3. Create an Application Load Balancer and attach it to the Public Subnets in both AZ's.
+    Note: In case of an unhealthy target: check SG config or EC2 user data input.

    ### 3a.
 Create a Target Group.